6502ts/6502.ts/doc/stellerator.md

 Stellerator is an emulator for the Atari 2600 VCS (Stella) developed as part of the 6502.ts project.
 Stellerator runs the vast majority of games for the VCS flawlessly, including both original games and homebrews.
+Most cartridge types and bankswitching schemes are supported, including ARM-based DPC+ cartridges.

 Among other things, it supports hardware accelerated graphics with TV afterglow emulation and skip-free audio emulation.
 Cartridges are